Blake-Herbert/Lumberjack-Typing-Adventure/README.md

 Before starting the program be sure to...
-- Run the command: "dotnet ef database update",
+ Run the command: "dotnet ef database update",
-- Run the database migrations,
-- Then run the API and console app in separate windows
+ Then run database migrations

 Feature List: